Quantitative theory of magnetic interactions in solids: Detailed derivation of the exchange formulas

 \subsection{Comparison the interaction parameters obtained from one- and two-site variations}

 Since we have reformulated the first order interactions in a bilinear form (Eq.~\eqref{defJ}), it can be directly compared with the second order interactions that are naturally bilinear (Eq.~\eqref{defJ2}).
-There are clear differences in the two expressions, which might not be very surprising as they reflect different quantities.
-However, in the LKAG limit, with collinear order and negligible spin-orbit coupling, they should result in similar values.
-When studying the details of this limit it turns out that the similarity is slightly fortuitous.
-The mapping to the spin Hamiltonian $\mathcal{H}_{T}$ based on one-site spin rotation, resulted in the exchange parameters $J^{(1)}_{ij}$, $\vec{D}^{(1)}$ and $\mathcal{A}^{(1)}$ while a similar mapping based on two-site spin variations led to the parameters $J^{(2)}_{ij}$, $\vec{D}^{(2)}$ and $\mathcal{A}^{(2)}$.
+There are clear differences in the two expressions, which might not be very surprising as they reflect different quantities, the first order interaction describes the local torques on the magnetic moments while the second order interaction mainly describe the interaction of rotated moments.
+However, in the LKAG limit, i.e.~with collinear order and negligible spin-orbit coupling, it has been observed \cite{liechtenstein1984exchange} that they actually give rise to identical interaction parameters.
+When studying the details of this limit it turns out that this is slightly fortuitous.
+The mapping to the spin Hamiltonian $\mathcal{H}_{T}$ based on one-site spin rotation, resulted in the exchange parameters $J^{(1)}_{ij}$, $\vec{D}^{(1)}$ and $\mathbb{A}^{(1)}$ while a similar mapping based on two-site spin variations led to the parameters $J^{(2)}_{ij}$, $\vec{D}^{(2)}$ and $\mathbb{A}^{(2)}$.
 In the LKAG limit there is no spin and charge current present and we can choose a global coordinate system in which the non-perturbed spin-arrangement will all point to the $z$ direction and one has the freedom to restrict the small rotations to the $xz$ plane.

 Let us start with the exchange parameters obtained from two-site variations.
-In this case we can see that the $J^{(2)}_{ij}$ parameter, defined by Eq.~\eqref{defJ2}, is reduced to
+In this case we can see that the $J^{(2)}_{ij}$ parameter, defined by Eq.~\eqref{defJ2}, is reduced to the expression